Rajappan10/communication-protocol/README.md

 example:
  * Walkie-talkies
  * I²C communication between microcontroller and sensors
+## full duplex
-## Full-duplex communication is a mode of data transmission in which both devices can send and receive data at the same time, allowing continuous two-way communication, and common examples include UART communication between a PC and microcontroller, SPI protocol where MOSI and MISO work simultaneously, and telephone conversations where both people can speak and listen at the same time.
+Full-duplex communication is a mode of data transmission in which both devices can send and receive data at the same time, allowing continuous two-way communication, and common examples include UART communication between a PC and microcontroller, SPI protocol where MOSI and MISO work simultaneously, and telephone conversations where both people can speak and listen at the same time.
 example:
  * Telephone calls
  * UART with separate TX and RX lines